10 Psychology-Backed Hacks for Creating Engaging Videos

 “If you can get people who are similar to the person you’re trying to persuade to speak on your behalf, it’s a lot easier for you than if you have to try to hammer your message one more time into a reticent mind.”

-When it comes to your videos, you could feature testimonials by happy customers or even work with influencers to help spread your message.
+When it comes to your videos, you could feature testimonials by happy customers who made a purchase or even work with people like influencers to help bring your story to life by spreading your message.

-Here, Tesla relies on user reviews to highlight their own authenticity:
+Here, Tesla relies on one of their best customer reviews to highlight their own authenticity:

-FOMO (“Fear Of Missing Out”) has become classic internet speech in the social media age.
+FOMO (“Fear Of Missing Out”) has become a classic internet speech in the social media age.

-This acronym is used to describe what someone feels when seeing that their friends are doing something more fun than what they are doing themselves.
+This acronym is used to describe what a person can feel when they have the sense that their friends are doing something more fun than what they are doing themselves in their life.

-As a brand, you can use that feeling to your advantage: if your video is about a specific promotion or a new product, create a sense of urgency by implying that time is running out or that the product is likely to sell out quickly.
+As a brand, you can use this feeling to your advantage: if your video is about a specific promotion or a new product, create a sense of urgency to purchase by implying that time is running out or that the product is likely to sell out quickly.

-Alternatively, you could simply focus on what makes your product or service special in your video.
+You could alternatively focus on what you feel, making your product or service special in your video.

 Check out this example by Visit Pittsburgh for inspiration: